Deadline extended! Apply by Thursday, June 20 to serve on the “Parks for All” Community Advisory CommitteePosted on 6 June, 2019

 The Parks for All Community Advisory Committee (CAC) will have a big influence on the comprehensive plan process and policy directions, so if you are passionate about parks and recreation in Minneapolis, please apply to serve on the CAC by Thursday, June 20!

-Lots more details about Parks for All and the role of CACs can be found below and on the Parks for All project page.
+Lots more details about Parks for All and the role of CACs can be found below.

 What is Parks for All?